Nauxe/test_antlr_conductor/specification.md

 <block> ::= "{" <stmt_list> "}"
 ```
 Key idea:
-- Implement rust ownership semantics on heap allocated tuples
+- Implement rust ownership semantics on heap allocated boxed types  (unsure if we should remove tuples from implementation later on for easier memory management)
 - Non-heap allocated structures should be copied and not moved
+- Exiting a scope frees all allocations within the scope at runtime
+- Type checker checks all function calls and keeps track of types that are moved by changing their type to a moved type
+- Borrow checker should compare scopes to determine whether all borrows are valid by annotating the lifetime of each variable in a hashmap -> lifetime should correspond to a different number than the PC, incrementing from 0 according to scope enters and scope exits, should be more loosely linked to time of execution.
+This has to explore all paths in the program via DFS

 Additional info:
 - All declarations are immutable
 - All declarations are typed explicitly
 - Functions return the value of their last executed statement
-- 1..10 is expanded to tuple (1, 2, ..., 9)
 - strings can only contain alphabetical letters
 - Operator precedence is left to right (!, \*, and / do not have precedence over other operations)
 - Heaps allocate objects that are too large via a linked list